DEA DEFENSE

 Federal authorities have focused significant resources on prosecuting those involved in the production, distribution, and purchase of controlled substances.
 This includes the purchase of controlled substances from online pharmacies.
 In 2024 the U.S. Department of Justice (DOJ) announced the launch of an investigation known as “Operation Meltdown” that specifically targets illegal online pharmacies and their customers.

 If you have received a letter from the Drug Enforcement Administration (DEA) regarding online pharmacy purchases, you need to take your situation extremely seriously.
-While there are various reasons why the DEA may have contacted you, none of them are good—and all present the real possibility of facing federal drug-related charges.
-Our lawyers represent individuals in pre-charge/disposition hearings and other proceedings triggered by DEA letters related to online pharmacy purchases nationwide, and we can provide immediate legal representation if you are in need of counsel.
+While there are various reasons why the DEA may have contacted you, none of them are good – and all present the real possibility of facing federal drug-related charges.
+The firm represents individuals in pre-charge/disposition hearings and other proceedings triggered by DEA letters related to online pharmacy purchases nationwide.

 Why Did I Receive a Letter from the DEA About Online Pharmacy Purchases?

 There are several potential reasons why you may have received a letter from the DEA about online pharmacy purchases.
-While some of these reasons are more serious than others, none of them are good—and they all have the potential to lead to federal charges.
-If you have received a letter from the DEA regarding online pharmacy purchases, you are likely under investigation by the federal government for:
+While some of these reasons are more serious than others, none of them are good – and they all have the potential to lead to federal charges.
+If you have received a letter from the DEA regarding online pharmacy purchases, you are likely under investigation by the federal government.

 1. Purchasing Controlled Substances from an Illegal Online Pharmacy

-As the DEA has made clear in its press releases on Operation Meltdown, the federal government is specifically targeting illegal online pharmacies—and their customers—in the United States.
-As the DEA explains, the goal of Operation Meltdown is “to identify and disrupt illegal online pharmacies that distribute counterfeit pills and controlled substances.”
+The DEA has made clear in its press releases on Operation Meltdown that the federal government is specifically targeting illegal online pharmacies and their customers in the United States.
+The goal of Operation Meltdown is to identify and disrupt illegal online pharmacies that distribute counterfeit pills and controlled substances.
 As part of this effort, the DEA is targeting anyone who has ordered prescription opioids or other prescription medications without a valid prescription.

-As reported by STAT News, the DEA has sent various types of letters to customers of illegal online pharmacies targeted in Operation Meltdown.
-For example, the DEA has sent letters to patients informing them that they, “may have been a victim of a fraudulent telehealth website which purported to be a legitimate telemedicine service but was in fact illegal,” and, “Effectively, you were prescribed prescription medication where a physician did not have a valid license to practice medicine and/or there was not a sufficient patient/prescriber relationship established to allow for the medication to be legally prescribed.”
-The DEA has also sent letters to patients’ employers stating that they have, “been identified as an individual who has ordered prescription medication without a valid prescription via an online illicit pharmacy.”
+The DEA has sent various types of letters to customers of illegal online pharmacies targeted in Operation Meltdown.
+For example, the DEA has sent letters to patients informing them that they may have been a victim of a fraudulent telehealth website which purported to be a legitimate telemedicine service but was in fact illegal.
+The DEA has also informed recipients that they were prescribed prescription medication where a physician did not have a valid license to practice medicine and/or there was not a sufficient patient/prescriber relationship established to allow for the medication to be legally prescribed.
+The DEA has also sent letters to patients’ employers stating that they have been identified as an individual who has ordered prescription medication without a valid prescription via an online illicit pharmacy.

 2. Violating the Ryan Haight Online Pharmacy Consumer Protection Act

 The Ryan Haight Online Pharmacy Consumer Protection Act is among the federal laws that the DEA is enforcing through Operation Meltdown.
-As we explain on our website, the Ryan Haight Online Pharmacy Consumer Protection Act prohibits the sale of controlled substances online with a prescription based on a single telemedicine visit.
+This act prohibits the sale of controlled substances online with a prescription based on a single telemedicine visit.
 If you have purchased a controlled substance online and the pharmacy that filled your prescription was not in compliance with the Ryan Haight Online Pharmacy Consumer Protection Act, you could potentially be at risk for facing one or more serious federal charges.

 3. Distributing Illegal Drugs or Counterfeit Pills